Last updated on June 26th, 2020

 Moving to Australia, or for that matter to any country, is a big deal and takes a lot of planning and efforts to make it happen successfully.
 Ideally, you should keep a distance of at least 8 months to 1 year between your visa grant date and travel date.
 This will help you to complete time-consuming tasks such as selling or renting your house as well as to arrange the finances to cover expenses back home and in Australia.

 It will also give you some much needed time to study the Australian job market and lifestyle in detail, which will be eventually useful to successfully integrate into the Australian culture.
 This doesn’t mean you should read all the volumes of Australian Encyclopaedia, but you can learn a thing or two if you read Down Under (also known as In a Sunburned Country) by Bill Bryson.
-Plus, it’s fun to read.
+By the way, it’s fun read.

 Schools in Australia usually open towards the end of January or by early February.
 If you have school going kids, you might want to travel at least 2-3 months prior to help them settle in a new lifestyle and finish enrolment formalities.
 Please remember that before enrolling to school, you have to update their immunisation details in Australian records.
 Keeping all this mind and the fact that you may need some time to find a house in a good school zone, it’s better to keep sufficient time as a buffer.